microsoft/Frigatebird/BUILD.md

-# Building ArduPlane with POMDSoar#
+# Building ArduPlane with POMDSoar

 Please follow [ArduPilot's build instructions for your OS](http://ardupilot.org/dev/docs/building-the-code.html), replacing "ArduCopter" with "ArduPlane" and "https://github.com/ArduPilot/ardupilot.git" with "https://github.com/Microsoft/Frigatebird.git"

-__Important__: After initialzing the Git submodules, copy the file Frigatebird/ardupilotmega.xml, in the root of the Frigatebird repository, over the one in the MAVLink submodule: mavlink/message_definitions/v1.0/ardupilotmega.xml.

-For Windows 10, at this time we recommend [building using Make](http://ardupilot.org/dev/docs/building-px4-with-make.html#building-px4-with-make), as opposed to [building using Waf](http://ardupilot.org/dev/docs/building-setup-windows-cygwin.html), since the latter does not seem to be fully worked out for Windows yet.
+On Windows 10, we recommend [building using Waf on Cygwin64](http://ardupilot.org/dev/docs/building-setup-windows-cygwin.html) as opposed to using Make.
+We also strongly recommend building the firmware on top of ChibiOS rather than NuttX.
+After setting up your build environment as described at the above link, cloning Frigatebird, and running

+        git submodule update --init --recursive

+from your local Frigatebird repo's root directory, you can build the ChibiOS flavor of ArduPlane/POMDSoar firmware for, e.g., Pixhawk by running the following commands from the same location:

+        ./waf distclean
+        ./waf configure --board fmuv2
+        ./waf plane

+As another example, you can build a SITL flavor of it by running

+        ./waf distclean
+        ./waf configure --board sitl
+        ./waf plane

-Additional notes for building on Windows:
+Additional notes for building the firmware on Windows:

--  Before proceeeding with other instructions, make sure you have the most [Git for Windows](https://gitforwindows.org/) installed.
+-  Before proceeeding with other instructions, make sure you have the most recent [Git for Windows](https://gitforwindows.org/) installed.
 Otherwise, you may see errors such as

         SSL routines:SSL23_GET_SERVER_HELLO:tlsv1 alert protocol version

 that will prevent you from performing basic Git operations.

--  If when building from [PX4Console](http://ardupilot.org/dev/docs/building-px4-with-make.html#building-px4-with-make) you encounter issues with creating directories, close the PX4Console window and restart it as Administrator.